Published on Aug 9, 2023

 Roof top tents have blown up in popularity over the past couple of years.
 There are more rooftop tent brands on the market than ever before, yet iKamper stands to be the best of them all.

-Launched via a Kickstarter campaign back in 2017, iKamper has come a long way since then.
+Launched more than a decade ago, iKamper has come a long way since then.
 One of the most impressive things about iKamper as a company is that they listen to their customer better than anybody else on the market.

 "Version 3 seems to address just about every negative I had from the original.
 Better windows, new logo, better shell.
 Skycamp 3 actually looks like where this tent should have been all along."